 To find out more, visit our Exchange Traded funds page.

 Investing in CMC Markets derivative products carries significant risks and is not suitable for all investors.
-You could lose more than your deposits.
 You do not own, or have any interest in, the underlying assets.
 We recommend that you seek independent advice and ensure you fully understand the risks involved before trading.
 Spreads may widen dependent on liquidity and market volatility.
 The information on this website is prepared without considering your objectives, financial situation or needs.
 Consequently, you should consider the information in light of your objectives, financial situation and needs.
 CMC Markets Asia Pacific Pty Ltd ABN 11 100 058 213, AFSL No. 238054 (the derivative product issuer), CMC Markets Stockbroking Limited, Participant of the ASX Group (Australian Securities Exchange) and SSX (Sydney Stock Exchange) and Chi-X (Chi-X Australia), ABN 69 081 002 851, AFSL No. 246381 (the stockbroking services provider) provides the financial products and/or services.
-It's important for you to consider the relevant Product Disclosure Statement ('PDS') or Information Memorandum (for CMC Pro accounts) and any other relevant CMC Markets Documents before you decide whether or not to acquire any of the financial products.
+It's important for you to consider the relevant Product Disclosure Statement ('PDS') or Information Memorandum (for CMC Pro accounts) and any other relevant CMC Markets documents before you decide whether or not to acquire any of the financial products.
 Our Financial Services Guide and Information Memorandum (for CMC Pro accounts) contain details of our fees and charges.
-All of these documents are available at on this website or you can call us on 1300 303 888.
+All of these documents are available at cmcmarkets.com.au or you can call us on 1300 303 888.

 Apple, iPad, and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Android is a trademark of Google Inc.